-SSCI 301 - Field Course in Transformational Development (East Africa) Subject to demand 3(3-0-1)
+SSCI 301 - Field Course in Transformational Development (East Africa)

 This field course is designed for students who wish to gain an understanding of the principles and practices of Christian community development in an East African context.
 Through readings, lectures, and week long field visits students will be able to observe and understand the complex nature of poverty in East Africa and the manner in which faith-based development programs attempt a holistic response.
 This course will emphasize Christian perspectives on development, methods of community development, and cross-cultural skills.